-In general, the response of crops to potassium, zinc and boron-containing fertilizers did not agree with the recommendation made by the fertility map of the Amhara National Regional State (MoANR and ATA, 2016).
-The exchangeable potassium (cmol(+)/kg) for the study sites was ranged south Achefer (0.77 to 1.40), Debre Elias (1.3 to 1.45), Enemay (1.22 to 1.44), Yilmana Densa (0.91 to 1.31) and Burie-Womberma (0.93 to1.34).
-For all the sites the lowest values are above three times the critical values of exchangeable potassium (0.25 cmol/kg) based on ammonium extraction methods (IPI, 2016) indicating a finding of crop responses was strongly justifiable.
+In general the response of crops to potassium, zinc and boron containing fertilizers did not agree with the recommendation made by the fertility map of the Amhara National Regional State (ATA and MoANR, 2016).
+The exchangeable potassium (cmol(+)/kg) for the study sites was ranged south Achefer (0.77 to 1.40), Debre Elias (1.3 to 1.45), Enemey (1.22 to 1.44), Yilmana Densa (0.91 to 1.31) and Burie-Womberma (0.93 to1.34).
+For all the sites the lowest values are above three times the critical values of exchangeable potassium (0.25 cmol/kg) based on ammonium extraction methods (IPI, 2016) indicating finding of crop responses was strongly justifiable.

-The problem of the map with potassium may be associated with the introduction of 0.7:1 correction factor exchangeable potassium to exchangeable magnesium based on (Loide, 2004).
-The research finding of (Loide, 2004) was about liming materials and their effects on the respective exchangeable base ratios including potassium to magnesium which is less relevant to our system.
-Interestingly, more than 90% of the region is in the range of optimum without the introduction of the correction factor; then 94% of the soil of the region converted to potassium deficiency with the correction factor (MoANR and ATA, 2016).
+Problem of the map with potassium may be associated with the introduction of 0.7:1 correction factor exchangeable potassium to exchangeable magnesium based on Loide (2004).
+The research and finding of Loide (2004) was about liming materials and their effects on the respective exchangeable base ratios including potassium to magnesium which is less relevant to our system.
+Interestingly, more than 90% of the region is in the range of optimum without the introduction of the correction factor; then 94% of the soil of the region converted to potassium deficiency with the correction factor (MoANR, 2016 and ATA).
 Moreover, the critical limits used to map the map are the major ones that affect the quality of the map.
-For example, MoANR and ATA, (2016) used a wider range as well as higher values of exchangeable potassium (190 - 600 mg/kg equivalent to 0.49 to 1.54 cmol/kg).
+For example ATA and MoANR, (2016) used a wider range as well as higher values of exchangeable potassium (190 - 600 mg/kg equivalent to 0.49 to 1.54 cmol/kg).

-The pH of the soil for the study sites was below 6 except for Enemay that ranges from 6.8 to 7.4.
-Therefore, the cost of sustainable soil health in addition to crop responses must be considered upon applying zinc and boron based on the soil fertility map of the region (MoANR and ATA, 2016) under these acidic soils as the cumulative effect of these nutrients matter.
+The pH of the soil for the study sites were below 6 except for Enemey that ranges from 6.8 to 7.4.
+Therefore, the cost sustainable soil health in addition to crop responses must be considered up on applying zinc and boron based on the soil fertility map of the region (MoANR and ATA) under these acidic soils as cumulative effect of these nutrients matter.
 The soil organic carbon content for most of the soils was below 2% which is the critical point (Murphy, 2014) that rather needs an integrated soil fertility management.
 The total nitrogen was in the range from less than 0.1% to 0.29% (low to very low ranges), while the available phosphorus for most of the sites was below 10 ppm.